-On the audible start, the competitor will engage the 4 round steels with a minimum of 1 round on each in any order and then the rectangular stop-plate, which must be engaged last a.
-Fastest run on any stage
+On the audible start, the competitor will engage the 4 round steels with a minimum of 1 round on each in any order and then the rectangular stop-plate, which must be engaged last

 The general rules apply.
 However, each stage of this event operates independently with one shooter and one RO.
 Having made sure that the range is clear, the CRO gives the ROs permission to proceed and each RO will then issue the command 'LOAD AND MAKE READY' to the shooter on their stage